-One may call me an artist now, but it took me years to acknowledge myself as one.
-Always doodling something and being interested in arts & crafts, but I didn’t truly trust myself and my artistic abilities.
-Maybe because “well-meaning” teachers told me that I would be better off with a traditional academic education … going down the artistic path was sort only for the few.
+I call myself an artist now, but it took me years to acknowledge myself as one.
+I was always interested and quite talented in arts & crafts, but I didn’t truly trust myself and my artistic abilities.
+Maybe because “well-meaning” teachers told me that I would be better off with a traditional academic education … going down the artistic path was sort of only for the few.
 And I believed them.
 So I ended up with a degree within teaching of arts & crafts and not in performing fine arts, as I guess I wanted …

-It would be nice if my art would evoke some interest in the viewer – that it would appeal and inspire.
-There is often a story in my work, but I have no specific message to share, nor do I have any desire to lead the viewer in any particular direction.
+It would be nice if my art would evoke some interest in the viewer – that it appeals and inspires.
+Even if there often is a story in my work, that story doesn't show itself before the piece is finishing, so I don't really have a specific message to share, nor do I want to lead the viewer in any particular direction.
 I leave that to the paintings (and maybe the titles) - and the viewers themselves.

 I will continue, to the best of my ability, to be happy in my moments, expand the lightness and playfulness in my work and create good art.
 And, of course, show my art to the world!